Rom-03/sql-learning/sql-practice-level-1/basic-sql.md

-# My SQL Learning Journey — Week 1
+# My SQL Learning Journey

 Hi everyone! 👋
 This past week, I committed myself to learning SQL from scratch — and I'm excited to share what I've accomplished so far.
 This post serves as both a milestone and a reference for anyone else just getting started.